mrvladplotnikov/static-site-demo/content/en/works/jane-s-story-design-adventure.md

 Go through the levels, earn points, and transform beautiful houses, hotels, and restaurants around the world together with Jane.
 Use your design vision and have fun.

-You can download the game for Android.
+You can check out the game [here](https://amrita.studio/our-games/janes-story?lang=en).

 ## Sound concept